 Try to grope your way about the music hall to retrieve it?
 When you only see a portion of the floor.
 That’s gonna be fun, right?

-Well, this is how I felt after a first head-spinning listen of Singularity, the 4th full length studio album of De Lirium’s Order.
-And let me tell ya, these guys take intensity to the next level.
+Well, this is how I felt after a first head-spinning listen of Singularity, the 4th full-length studio album of De Lirium’s Order.
+And let me tell ya, these guys take the intensity to the next level.
 The band sounds as if Fleshgod Apocalypse went on a rampage.
 And found a super-drug in the process that made things worse.
-Even if the total air play of their record barely qualifies as a ‘long play’.
+Even if the total airplay of their record barely qualifies as an LP.

 Yet in truth, sometimes De Lirium’s Order push their game a tad too hard.
 The review gang almost threw in the towel, after we suffered through Ayatollah that tried to pound us into the dust.
 With some usual Tech Death madness that we all kinda heard before and don’t need more of.